martian-cloud/tharsis-docs/docs/guides/overviews/vcs_providers.md

 - Enter a unique name for the provider.
 Also, you may include a description (optional).

-- Enter a hostname (optional).
-If no hostname is entered, Tharsis will use the provider type's publicly available hostname.
+- Enter an API URL (optional).
+If no API URL is entered, Tharsis will use the provider type's publicly available API URL.

-  :::important Important
+  :::note

-  Only enter the hostname for the provider.
-Do not include the full URL of your host or any other parts of the URL.
-For example, if the URL to your host is `https://gitlab.com`, you should only enter `gitlab.com`.
+  A VCS provider's API URL is sometimes different than the primary URL.
+For example, GitHub uses `https://api.github.com` which is different from `https://github.com`.
   :::

 #### Automatically create webhooks?